Workers’ Compensation Appeals Commission Members

 - Appeals Commission Chair

-Deirdre D. Ford, Chair, of Anchorage, was appointed Chair by Governor Bill Walker in October 2016 and took office on October 31, 2016.
-Prior to her appointment Ms. Ford was retired from the practice of law.
-From March 2009 to July 2012, Ms. Ford was a Hearing Officer with the Alaska Workers’ Compensation Board in Anchorage.
-From June 1985 through February 2009, Ms. Ford practiced law with Delisio, Moran, Geraghty and Zobel, with an emphasis in Workers’ Compensation law, primarily representing employers.
+Deirdre D. Ford, Chair, of Anchorage, was appointed Chair by Governor Bill Walker and took office on October 31, 2016.
+Prior to her appointment, Ms. Ford was retired from the practice of law.
+From March 2009 to July 2012, Ms. Ford was a Hearing Officer with the Board in Anchorage.
+From June 1985 through February 2009, Ms. Ford practiced law with Delisio Moran Geraghty & Zobel, with an emphasis in Workers’ Compensation law, primarily representing employers.
 She received her J.D. cum laude from the University of San Francisco, School of Law in 1984, her M.A. in Political Science from the University of Illinois Chicago in 1973, her M.L.S. in Library Science from the University of California Berkeley, and her B.A. in Political Science from Whittier College in 1963.
 Her term expires on March 1, 2020.

 - Appeals Commissioners

-James N. Rhodes, an employee representative, of Ketchikan, is a 20-year member of the International Brotherhood of Electrical Workers Union Local 1547.
+James N. Rhodes, an employee representative, of Ketchikan, is a 23-year member of the International Brotherhood of Electrical Workers Union Local 1547.
 He served as a member for labor on the Board from August 2001 until March 2005.
-He was appointed by Governor Sean Parnell to complete a four-year term as commissioner in 2012.
-His term expires on March 1, 2016.
+He was appointed by Governor Sean Parnell to a four-year term as Commissioner in February 2012, and was reappointed to a 5-year term by Governor Bill Walker in January 2016.
+His term expires on March 1, 2021.

-Mike Notar was appointed on September 24, 2015, by Governor Bill Walker to complete a term left vacant by a previous employee representative.
+Michael J. Notar, an employee representative, of Juneau, was appointed as Commissioner in September 2015 by Governor Bill Walker, and reappointed by Governor Bill Walker to a five-year term on January 4, 2018.
 After graduating high school in 1970 and a brief stint in college, he started his working career as a Surveyor with the State of Alaska in 1971.
-Through the years he worked as a Teamster Surveyor and an IBEW Apprentice Electrician & Communications Technician before being appointed to the IBEW Local 1547 Assistant Business Manager position in Juneau, where he served for 15 years.
-He returned to State of Alaska service again in 2010 at the Department of Labor, Wage & Hour Administration as a Wage & Hour Investigator, and then as the Southeast Supervising Investigator.
-Mr. Notar retired from active employment in 2013, is a lifelong Alaskan, and continues to make his home in Juneau.
-His term expires on March 1, 2018.
+He also worked as a Teamster Surveyor before joining the International Brotherhood of Electrical Workers (IBEW) Local 1547 in 1977, where he worked as an Apprentice Electrician and Communications Technician.
+He was appointed in 1995 to the IBEW Local 1547 Assistant Business Manager position in Juneau, where he served for 15 years.
+He returned to State of Alaska service in 2010 at the Department of Labor and Workforce Development and served as a Wage and Hour Investigator, Special Assistant to the Commissioner, and Southeast Wage & Hour Supervising Investigator.
+He retired from active employment in 2013 and is a lifelong Alaskan.
+His term expires on March 1, 2023.